renukagour/Testbook/DailyClasses/React/notes.md

 - index.html

+## Flow

+- index.html <-- main.jsx <--App.jsx

+- App.jsx gives all files code to main.jsx

+- main.jsx gives all files code to index.html

-## additional notes
+## Additional notes

 - .jsx -- javascript extension
 - always gives .jsx extension to all files like Navbar.jsx, Header.jsx
 - always first letter should be capital

-## flow
+## Need to learn

-- index.html <-- main.jsx <--App.jsx

-- App.jsx gives all files code to main.jsx

-- main.jsx gives all files code to index.html
+- What is JSX?
+  JSX - JavaScript XML
+  gives Permission to write js code in {}

+- What is Virtual DOM?
+  Virtual DOM - it is a representation of DOM in memory

+- What is Declarative Method?